MxGutierrez/laravel-vue-terraform/README.md

 1. Find the recently created pipeline that should be in a "Failed" state because it started executing without the Github connection approved, and manually start a new release.

-1. Wait for the de pipeline to finish.
+1. Wait for the pipeline to finish.
 You can see the status of the deployment through the ECS cluster [here](https://console.aws.amazon.com/ecs) and clicking any of the backend or frontend services and then going to the "Deployment" tab.

 1. Once the deployment finishes, enter the value of `alb_dns_name` previously printed on the browser and you should see the base NuxtJS landing page with a message below that says "Response: DB connected" which means that laravel was able to connect to the RDS database.
 The response was rendered server-side so it means that the frontend task was also able to communicate with a backend task.